rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 ## Exercise 2: Configure the Key Vault resource with a key and a secret

-Task 1: Create and configure a Key Vault
+Task 1: Create and configure a Key Vault <br>
-Step 11:  in the resources pane of the resource group, select the keyvault you just created
+Replace steps 1 - 4 with the following steps.
+(Key vault has to be created manually) <br>
+Search for Key Vaults, select Key Vaults for the list <br>
+Clcik + Create <br>
+Select the pre-created Resource Group <br>
+Name the Key Vault - az500kv-yourinitials <br>
+Click Next <br>
+Under Permission model select the radial button next to Vault access policy <br>
+Under Access policies ensure your user account is checked <br>
+Click Review and create > Create <br>

+Step 9:  After selecting the 15 Certificate permissions > Clcik next > on the Principal tab search for your account (paste user account into search from the Lab Resources tab

 ## Exercise 3: Configure an Azure SQL database and a data-driven application

 Task 2: Create a policy allowing the application access to the Key Vault<br>
 Step 3:  Replace  ‘<Azure_AD_Application_Id>’ with your AP ID recorded in earlier step.
 Make sure to include the ‘ at the beginning and end<br>

-Task 5: Create a table in the SQL Database and select data columns for encryption Step 10:  If you get an error when connecting, manually type in your password
+Task 5: Create a table in the SQL Database and select data columns for encryption <br>

-Step 14:  If the paste does not paste correctly, open notepad on the Lab VM not the RDP session and paste the query into notepad.
-Copy and paste from notepad into the the RDP session
+Step 6:  The link will open in your local browser > copy the link and paste into the Edge browser in the lab (installation took ~10 minutes) <br>
+Step 10:  If you get an error when connecting, manually type in your password <br>

+Step 16:  You may have to sign into Azure to see your key vault.
+Click sign into Azure <br>

 # NOTE - Labs 8, 9 and 10 launch in a single lab environment - Do Note End between labs ~180 Minutes (320)
 ### Keep an eye on the lab timer.
 You will need to extend the lab at least once to complete